Chíllar River: Walk

-A walk up the river to the "Vado de Los Patos" (Duck's Ford) pool starts at the "los Almachares" asphalt road, which runs under the A-7 motorway to a concrete factory, turns to gravel and leads to the entrance to the park.
+A walk up the river to the "Vado de Los Patos" (Ducks' Ford) pool starts at the "los Almachares" asphalt road, which runs under the A-7 motorway to a concrete factory, turns to gravel and leads to the entrance to the park.

 Further up the route leads along the bed of the river, which is normally just ankle deep, but may be up to a foot deep at times.

 At 4 km into the park the river runs through three narrow crevasses in the mountain just 1 m wide but more than 20 m deep.

 At 8 km the "Vado de Los Patos" pool is fed by a small waterfall, and provides a place for swimming.

 Above El Vado de los Patos the going is harder.

 About 2 km higher the river crosses La Presa (The Dam), which holds a reservoir that feeds irrigation channels that run along one side of the river valley.